The Medal of the World Federation of ADHD

 Vrije Universiteit Amsterdam, The Netherlands

-The 3rd medal has been handed during the 6th World Congress on ADHD in Vancouver in April 2017.
+The 3rd medal was awarded during the 6th World Congress on ADHD in Vancouver in April 2017.
 The presentation took place during the opening ceremony.

 The World Federation of ADHD has honoured Prof Sergeant for his lifetime work in the field of ADHD.